Oppenheimer slashes price target on Capital One Financial Corporation [COF] – find out why.

 Oppenheimer have made an estimate for Capital One Financial Corporation shares, keeping their opinion on the stock as Perform, with their previous recommendation back on July 12, 2022.
 While these analysts kept the previous recommendation, Morgan Stanley dropped their target price from $152 to $126.
 The new note on the price target was released on July 12, 2022, representing the official price target for Capital One Financial Corporation stock.
 Previously, the target price had yet another raise to $145, while Robert W. Baird analysts kept a Outperform rating on COF stock.

-Capital One Financial Corporation [COF] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 10.46.
-With this latest performance, COF shares gained by 7.34% in over the last four-week period, additionally sinking by -24.63% over the last 6 months – not to mention a drop of -29.73% in the past year of trading.
+Capital One Financial Corporation [COF] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -5.74.
+With this latest performance, COF shares dropped by -0.75% in over the last four-week period, additionally sinking by -25.67% over the last 6 months – not to mention a drop of -33.01% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Capital One Financial Corporation [COF] shares currently have an operating margin of +49.95.
 Capital One Financial Corporation’s Net Margin is presently recorded at +38.42.